Updated: Jul 19

 You might begin to see yourself as the incredibly unique complex being that you are, not just as a one-stop negative narrative in the mirror.

 And even if you don’t have this opportunity, you can still use photos to heal.
-Practice taking selfies from "unflattering" angles, and remind yourself that the body is just a body.
+Wear clothes that make you happy (editor's note: like these women's tracksuits that I'm so into lately!), practice taking selfies from "unflattering" angles, and remind yourself that the body is just a body.
 You can even recite this to yourself as you look back at the pictures you’ve taken: "this is a human body."

 Normalize being human, rather than being beautiful or desirable.
 Normalize allowing all of yourself to feel welcome.
 Because more space is created for all of ourselves, the more space we create for people who look a bit like us.
 And together, we can create space for more people in more bodies to feel seen, safe, welcome, and worthy of taking up space.